 And finding a new cat isn’t going to break the bank or cause headaches while searching.
 Just head down to your local animal shelter and play with the cats there.
 You’re bound to fall in love with at least one of them.
 And after that, it’s simply a matter of signing the papers and taking home your new best friend.

-- Domestic Shorthair Kittens – Before You Get One
+- Domestic Shorthair Kittens – Before You Welcome One Into Your Familly…

 - 3 Little-Known Facts About Domestic Shorthair Kittens